mkfnx/mkfnx.github.io/_posts/2020-10-26-Facebook-API-in-Messenger-bot.md

 FB_LOGIN_URL = f'https://www.facebook.com/{GRAPH_API_VERSION}/dialog/oauth?{FB_AUTH_PARAMS} \
 &state={FB_LOGIN_STATE_PARAM}&scope=groups_show_list'
 ```
-The params of this URL are defined in the aux file `fb_api_requests_urls.py` and inside it, some private values are imported using the Django settings file and the `env` library so we can keep this information stored only in our server and restricted to public access and avoid accidentally sending to public when uploading our code to services like GitHub.
+The params of this URL are defined in the aux file `fb_api_requests_urls.py` this constants are loaded using settings and env library as described in the Setup section.

 After the user authorizes our app, the callback url that we configured in Facebook and that we setup before in the urls file will be called.
 ``` python